 This is called a statute barred debt.

-If you are not sure if your debt is statute barred get legal advice before you speak to your creditor or make repayments.
+If you are not sure if your debt is statute barred, we suggest you get legal support before you speak to your creditor or make repayments.

 • the debt is secured by a mortgage over property

-• there is already a court order to repay.
+• there is already a court order to pay the debt.

-If the debt is statute barred, then this is a defence if the creditor goes to court.
+Check if your debt is statute barred.
+If so, then this is a defence if the creditor decides to go to court.

 You are or may become bankrupt